TritonDataCenter/rfd/rfd/0005/README.md

     * {string} resource-id - identifier of the root object that changed *
     * In this case we're saying that a VM identified by the given UUID had its
-    * nic_tag property changed.
-The listener would go fetch the VM from VMAPI
+    * nic property changed.
+The listener would go fetch the VM from VMAPI using
-    * using the changed-resource-id.
+    * the changed-resource-id.
     */
    {
-       "change-kind": "vm::nic::tag",
+       "change-kind": "vm::nic",
        "changed-resource-id": "78615996-1a0e-40ca-974e-8b484774711a"
    }
    ```